Slouching isn’t the villain: What research reveals about posture and back pain

 Kyphosis falls under the umbrella of upper cross syndrome.
 It exists in nearly everyone’s upper spine in various degrees, but too much outward curve—sometimes called a “hunchback” or “dowager’s hump”—can reduce range of motion and increase the risk of some joint disorders and diseases.

-But research has shown that kyphosis is more than just about your structure.
+But research has shown that kyphosis is more than just about posture.

 A 2021 systematic review of 34 studies of more than 7,600 older, healthy adults found that having increased kyphosis is part of normal aging.
-It doesn’t mean that such posture can inhibit an independent life; perhaps it’s just not as bad as some people claim it to be.
+The researchers wrote that kyphosis may be influenced by genetics and lifestyle factors since they observed Europeans and North Americans to have more kyphosis than Asians.

 But for hyperkyphosis caused by aging, there’s little good evidence that bracing would work for that.
 A 2021 systematic review found two qualified bracing studies that showed it has a “large effect” in reducing hyperkyphosis, but the evidence is weak because of their “imprecision” and publication bias.